dektlong/dekt-devx-demo/README.md

     ./demo.sh services teams
     ```
   - show how the RabbitMQ 'reading' single instance resource created
-  - show how the Tanzu Postgres 'inventory' resource provisioned
+  - show how the Bitnami Postgres 'inventory' resource provisioned
   - show service claims generated for both data services and mapped to the workload

 - access the live url at mood-portal.```dns.devSubdomain```.```dns.domain``` and show the call back to the mood-sensors APIs and the mood-analyzer outputs in ()